 Payoneer is known for their wide coverage and multi-currency account for freelancers, small businesses, and online sellers.

 - Multi-currency account available for both personal and business

 - Receive money like a local in 10 currencies (including GBP, EUR, USD, AUD, NZD, SGD, RON, CAD, HUF and TRY)

 - Spend in local currency with one card (and low fees to exchange currencies)

-- Hold manage and convert between 50+ currencies
+- Hold manage and convert between over 40 currencies

 - Dedicated business tools like bulk payments and integration with accounting software

 - Excellent customer service

 - Not ideal for holding or transferring large amounts